 Sometimes you know you married the right guy.

 I was in the middle of infertility treatment.
 It wasn’t going well; the fifth IUI (intrauterine insemination) had failed.
 We’d been trying for at least two years but the battle with my reluctant body continued.

 We were living in Dallas.
 Our home had a long hall from the living room to the back den, with bedrooms off to the side.
 So almost from the time you entered the house, you could see clear through — front to back.

 I was sitting in that den, emotionally exhausted and hormonally a mess.
-To soothe my aching heart, I had purchased a humongous bag of Ruffles.
-My hands were covered in grease and salt as I plunged them into the bag, over and over.
-By the time my husband was coming home and down said hall, I was holding it upside down, shaking it, while not-so-carefully trying to guide the last little shards of chip into my open mouth.
+To soothe my aching heart, I’d purchased a humongous bag of Ruffles, my favorite comfort food.
+My hands were covered in grease and salt as I’d plunged them into the bag, over and over.
+By the time my husband had come home and was walking down that hall, I was holding the now almost empty bag upside down, shaking it, while not-so-carefully trying to guide the last little shards of chip into my open mouth.

 It wasn’t a pretty site.

-He stopped at the door frame of the den, not quite coming in, just observing with a concerned look on his face.
-He glanced at the now empty bag, then at me.
-Back at the bag, and then at me.
+So, my husband stopped at the door frame of the den, not quite coming in, just observing with a concerned look on his face.
+He glanced at the now empty bag, then back at me.
+Back at the bag, and then at me again.

 I, of course, burst into tears.
+Again.
 Not only did his kind acceptance of where I was mean the world to me, but there was no shaming of my behavior.
-No, “When the going gets tough, the tough get going,” “Count your blessings,” or,“You can’t cry over spilled milk.”
-I was very sad.
+No, “When the going gets tough, the tough get going,” or,“There’s always next time.”
+I was so sad.
 I felt helpless and hopeless, as did he.
 But I was the one full of fertility drugs that would’ve caused Mother Teresa herself to lose her cool.